javiorfo/nvim-fuel/README.md

     console_size = 10,

-    -- Default autosave before pressing the Fuel shortcut autosave = true
+    -- Default autosave before pressing the Fuel shortcut autosave = true,

+    -- Default false.
+If you want to show the console in a popup instead of a buffer popup = false
 }
 ```

 # Usage
 - Executing the map corresponding to `Fuel` in a main or scripting file, it will compile and execute the aforementioned file opening a console ouput.
 - Execute the map corresponding to `FuelStop` to close all open Fuel console.
+In case you are using `popup = true` just press <ESC>

 ## Screenshots
 ### Java: